Security Is More Than Encryption

 Engineered for Trust Under Constraint

 PATCH is designed with the assumption that it will be deployed in environments where infrastructure cannot be trusted and scrutiny is guaranteed.
-That assumption drives architectural decisions across the entire system.
+That assumption drives design across the entire system.

 The system is intentionally designed with a reduced attack surface: